bgallois/OpenJournal/readme.md

 # OpenJournal

 OpenJournal is a simple journal, note-taking, and assistant application supporting Markdown syntax and Markdown rendering thanks to [qmarkdowntextedit](https://github.com/pbek/qmarkdowntextedit).
-Write your thoughts, never forget a meeting or simply keep a daily diary.
+You can write your thoughts, to-do list and never forget a meeting by setting visual and audible alerts.

+## Technology
+OpenJournal uses a database to store and retrieve user notes.
+This flexible approach offers several advantages.
+Local journals can be created using [SQlite](https://www.sqlite.org/index.html) and stored in a single file that the user can copy and move between computers.
+Remote journals can be accessed using [MariaDB](https://mariadb.org/), first, the user has to create a database server, then OpenJournal can access the database server to store journals.
+In this way, a user can access its journal locally and add a layer of security by password protection.

 ## Supported features
 - [x] Alarms